-Kennel attendants work under the direct supervision of the kennel manager, veterinarian, breeder, or other facility supervisors.
-In boarding kennels that operate as a part of a veterinary clinic, the kennel attendant may help handle and restrain dogs for veterinary procedures that are performed during their stay.
+Kennel attendants work under the direct supervision of a kennel manager, veterinarian, breeder, or other facility supervisors.
+In boarding kennels that operate as a part of a veterinary clinic, kennel attendants may help handle and restrain dogs for veterinary procedures that are performed during their stay.
 Some kennels also may offer dog training services while dogs are being boarded, so attendants may assist with such activities under the supervision of the trainer.

 Kennel attendants most frequently are employed by boarding kennels, but they can also find employment with veterinary clinics, doggie daycare businesses, show dog breeding facilities, and animal rescue organizations.
-A kennel attendant can also work their way up to a managerial role or go on to open their own boarding or pet sitting business.
+Kennel attendants also can work their way up to a managerial role or go on to open their own boarding or pet sitting business.

 Some kennels also offer boarding services for cats, rabbits, exotic birds, and a variety of other pet species, though these animals are kept in a separate area away from the dog kennel.